-In celebration of Youth Month 2018, the National Research Foundation is paying tribute to young people across the fields of science, technology, engineering, and mathematics (STEM).
+In celebration of Youth Month 2018, the NRF is paying tribute to young people across the fields of science, technology, engineering, and mathematics (STEM).
 We share heart-warming stories of these students whose lives give us great hope for the future of South Africa.
 We thank the students for volunteering to tell us a little about themselves and their research.

 Q: Tell us briefly about your background?

 A: I was born in Ekurhuleni, East-Rand.
 My life growing up hadn’t always been carefree and pleasant.
 We endured some hardships seeing that I was raised by an unemployed single mother; we moved from backroom to backroom and from one location to another.
 However, we managed and that motivated me to seek higher education so that I could get us out of that situation.
 My mother only went to school up to standard two.
 Due to my family’s financial situation, none of my siblings completed high school or college.
 As a result my family look to me as their hope for the future.
 Their dream is that, someday, I would graduate from university and be their ticket out of poverty.
 I want to be the realisation of their dream but the truth is that I, too, have my own dreams.
 My childhood was instrumental in shaping who I have become.

 A: I hold a BA (Honours) in Sociology and am currently enrolled for an MA in Research Psychology at the University of the Witwatersrand.